 Who we are

 It is hoped the outcome of the service will be that service users / volunteers will be able to sustain abstinence, rediscover skills, and regain a sense of achievement whilst building their confidence and self-esteem.
-It is hoped the 131 Social Club and social club will give service users a supportive atmosphere and the company of people who understand how hard it can be to battle with addiction as have been there themselves.
+It is hoped the RISE Social Club will give service users a supportive atmosphere and the company of people who understand how hard it can be to battle with addiction as have been there themselves.

 The RISE Social Club provides a social space for people to access a range of activities that will enable people to sustain abstinence, rediscover skills, get a sense of achievement and build confidence.
 It is hoped that the recovery café will bring a social awareness and a positive representation of people in recovery in the community.